wp-plugins/wp-login-recaptcha/readme.txt

 You can login now and fix your reCAPTCHA setting from admin page.

 == Changelog ==

+= 2.0.0 =
+* WP reCAPTCHA plugin is no longer required to be installed.
+This plugin can work alone now.

 = 1.0.0 =
 * Update for latest WP ReCAPTCHA plugin update.
 There is a small interface bug on WP-admin menu, which is the menu link of WP reCAPTCHA will be displayed twice.
 However everything is working normally on the user side.